 - 7/27/16: During his campaign, Trump said in a public speech that he hoped the Russians would hack Hillary Clinton's email.
 This means that he was asking a foreign power to attack his political opponent.

 Peaceful Transition of Power

-- Before his election, Trump refused to commit to accepting the results of the election.
+- Before his election, Trump said that if Hillary Clinton won, he might not accept the results of the election.